Protect Virginia's Climate Legacy

 Now We’re Holding the Line: Fending Off Attacks from a Dangerous Governor and Legislature

-We have our work cut out for us this session: from efforts to keep coal and gas plants alive and exempt industrial polluters from their fair share of the cost of building clean energy, to Dominion-sponsored efforts to scalp ratepayers and numerous attacks on Clean Car Standards– we need all hands on deck.
+We had our work cut out for us this session: from efforts to keep coal and gas plants alive and exempt industrial polluters from their fair share of the cost of building clean energy, to Dominion-sponsored efforts to scalp ratepayers and numerous attacks on Clean Car Standards.

 CCAN Climate Defenders Action Teams: A Grassroots Powerhouse

 To combat these attacks, CCAN Action Fund and our allies have recruited a team of climate defenders to protect Virginia’s incredible progress.
-Every week we share the latest on the General Assembly session and reach out to constituents of key legislators to encourage them to take a stand against climate regression.
+With our team we share the latest on the General Assembly session and reach out to constituents of key legislators to encourage them to take a stand against climate regression.

 There Are Many Ways YOU Can Take Action